pantos-io/research-go-ethrelay/README.md

 `stake withdraw [amountInWei]`: Withdraws the submitted stake back to the account balance.
 Remember that stake can be locked in the contract when a block was submitted and you have to wait until it is unlocked again.

-`submit block [blockNumber or blockHash]`: Submits the specified block header from the target chain to the verifying chain
+`submit block [blockNumber or blockHash]`: Submits the specified block header from a source chain to a destination chain

-`submit epoch [epoch]`: Sets the epoch data for the specified epoch on the verifying chain
+`submit epoch [epoch]`: Sets the epoch data for the specified epoch on a destination chain

-`verify block [blockHash]`: Verifies a block from the target chain on the verifying chain
+`verify block [blockHash]`: Verifies a block from the source chain on a destination chain

-`verify transaction [txHash]`: Verifies a transaction from the target chain on the verifying chain
+`verify transaction [txHash]`: Verifies a transaction from the source chain on a destination chain

-`verify receipt [txHash]`: Verifies a receipt from the target chain on the verifying chain
+`verify receipt [txHash]`: Verifies a receipt from the source chain on a destination chain

 ## Quick Setup